Skip to content

 I began my page by stamping some trees at the bottom.
 Then, I used my human figure mask and drew this shape above the trees.
 It’s like the shape is rising from the trees.
 For me, the shape represents Mother Earth.

 Then I used sprays: inks and acrylics.
-Leaving the mask in the place will leave the shape white while I spray all over the page.
-I used 3 colors: green at the bottom, a bit of pink and purple on top.
+Leaving the mask in place will leave the shape white while I spray all over the page.
+I used 3 colors: green at the bottom, a bit of pink, and purple on top.
 This represents the ground (green) and the universe (purple) that are united here.

 And when I lift the mask I get this: